dm4rnde/StockPriceOverviewAppl/README.md

 <br>

-Specifics (surrounding program at the moment of development):
+Specifics (that encircled application at the moment of development):
 - Python 3.6.2
 - tkinter 8.5
 - googlefinance (0.7) [package]